aldanor/aldanor.github.io/_posts/2015-07-31-python-metaclasses.md

 import six

 class Meta(type):
-    _counter = 0
+    classes = []

     def __new__(meta, name, bases, clsdict):
         clsdict['id'] = None
-        if clsdict.pop('track', False):
+        track = clsdict.pop('track', False)
-            clsdict['id'] = meta._counter
+        clsdict['id'] = len(meta.classes) if track else None
-            meta._counter += 1
-        return super(Meta, meta).__new__(meta, name, bases, clsdict)
+        cls = super(Meta, meta).__new__(meta, name, bases, clsdict)
+        if track:
+            meta.classes.append(cls)
+        return cls

+@six.add_metaclass(Meta)
-class Trackable(six.with_metaclass(Meta)):
+class Trackable(object):
     pass

-assert Trackable._counter == 0
+assert Trackable.classes == []
-assert M._counter == 0
+assert Meta.classes == []
 assert Trackable.id is None

 class A(Trackable):
     track = True

-assert A._counter == 1
 assert A.id == 0
+assert A.classes == Trackable.classes == [A]
 assert not hasattr(A, 'track')

 class B(A):
     pass

-assert B._counter == 1
+assert B.classes == A.classes == [A]
 assert B.id is None

 class C(Trackable):
     track = True

-assert C._counter == 2
+assert C.classes == B.classes == [A, C]
 assert C.id == 1
+assert Trackable.classes[C.id] is C
 {% endhighlight %}

-First we define the metaclass `Meta` as a subclass of `type` that overrides its `__new__` method and contains a class-level variable `_counter` that encapsulates the state.
+First we define the metaclass `Meta` as a subclass of `type` that overrides its `__new__` method and contains a class-level variable `classes` that encapsulates the current state.

-The signature of `__new__` matches the signature of the `type` constructor, and it receives the class name, a tuple of base types and a class dict.
-In this method, we check if the class dict has a `track` field and whether it's set to a truthy value; if it does, we assign the current counter value to a class-level `id` field and increase the counter, otherwise the `id` is set to `None`.
-Note that the `track` key is removed from the class dict if it exists.
+The signature of `__new__` method matches the signature of `type`'s constructor -- it receives the class name, a tuple of base types and a class dict, and it must return a fully instantiated type.
+In this method, we check if the class dict has a `track` field set to a true value and assign a class-level `id` accordingly if it does; elsewise, it is set to `None`.

-Finally, we call the the constructor of the base metaclass to instantiate the type and then we return it (note that we could have used `type.__new__` instead of `super(Meta, meta).__new__` but it's generally considered a good habit to avoid hard-coding the base type which may sometimes lead to unexpected inheritance behaviour).
+Finally, we call the the constructor of the base metaclass to instantiate the type, optionally store it in the list of tracked classes, and then return it.
+It's worth mentioning that we could have used `type.__new__` instead of `super(Meta, meta).__new__` but it's generally considered a good habit to avoid hard-coding the base type which may sometimes lead to unexpected inheritance behaviour.

-Note that all the class-level variables in the metaclass such as `_counter` in our case can be accessed by the underlying classes and instances.
-Same way, instance methods of the metaclass are available as class methods and can be accessed by both classes and instances.
+Note that all the class-level variables in the metaclass such as `classes` in the example above can also be accessed by the underlying classes and instances.
+Same way, instance methods of the metaclass are available as class methods in both classes and instances.

 ## Metaclass as a registry